Russia to bolster Syria base, eyes economic retaliation against Turkey

-MOSCOW, Nov 25 (Reuters) - Russia is to send an advanced air defence system to reinforce its air base in Syria and is considering cancelling a raft of joint business projects with Ankara after Turkey shot down of one of its warplanes, top government officials said.
+MOSCOW (Reuters) - Russia is to send an advanced air defense system to reinforce its air base in Syria and is considering cancelling a raft of joint business projects with Ankara after Turkey shot down of one of its warplanes, top government officials said.

 The incident, which resulted in the killing of one of the SU-24 plane’s two pilots and a Russian marine, has thrown Russo-Turkish relations into crisis and cooled Kremlin hopes of rapprochement with the West.